daveho/Oscillator/README.md

 to OSHPark, no need to generate Gerbers, drill files, and whatnot.)

-The circuit will likely work with other crystal frequencies (I think you would just need to select loading capacitors appropriately
+The circuit will likely work with other crystal frequencies (I think you would just need to select loading capacitors appropriately.)

 I'm not particularly skilled at surface mount soldering, but I had no trouble assembling these.
 I used drag soldering with lots of flux gel for